-By actively working on staying mindful while traveling and really focusing on living in the sacred present moment, you can get much more out of family travel than you ever thought possible!
+Staying mindful with your family, you can get more out of family travel than you ever thought possible!

 Redefine what “travel” means for your family.

 While a week at the beach or an adventure in Costa Rica are awesome family travel experiences, even quick weekends away, whether you’re camping, skiing or visiting friends and family, also count as a family trip.

 In fact, frequent and shorter breaks recharge the mind and body more effectively throughout the year than a single long break.
 Why?
 Research suggests that anticipation correlates with more intense and satisfying emotions than remembering the past.
 Begin to anticipate even small and local family adventures and you’ll reap the benefits of travel.